 “I think they look great, and I’m not talking about money.
 I think they look great because they look clean, and they make my country free.”

-Since this story was published, Boone Pickens has subsequently met with both of the presidential candidates, Senators John McCain and Barack Obama, and attended the Democratic and the Republican National Conventions, where he spoke with numerous state caucuses.
+Since this story was published, Boone Pickens has subsequently met with both presidential candidates, Senators John McCain and Barack Obama, and attended the Republican and Democratic National Conventions, where he spoke with numerous state caucuses.